SSG-DRD-IOT/robot-snap/README.md

 # Robot Slap

-Robotic slapping game using Intel Edison and showcasing the use of four different programming languages to achieve the same result: Node.js, C++, Python, and Aruino (Java)
+Robotic slapping game using Intel Edison and showcasing the use of four different programming languages to achieve the same result: Node.js, C++, Python, and Arduino (Java)

 ## Assembly